jgrowl/mail/README.md

     docker-machine create --driver digitalocean --digitalocean-access-token $DO_ACCESS_TOKEN mail eval "$(docker-machine env mail)"

-## Copy the .env template and edit with your own variables
+## Copy the env template and edit with your own variables

-`cp .env.template .env`
+`cp env.template env`

 ## Bring up your new mail server